WICG/webpackage/anti-tracking-threat-model.md

 This document contains a proposed threat model for the best-case outcome of that anti-tracking effort.
 We do not yet claim there is consensus about any of:

 1. Whether the [attacker capabilities](#attacker-capabilities) are plausible.
-1. Whether it will eventually be possible to frustrate the [ttacker goals that we want to frustrate](#attacker-goals-that-we-want-to-frustrate).
+1. Whether it will eventually be possible to frustrate the [attacker goals that we want to frustrate](#attacker-goals-that-we-want-to-frustrate).
+1. Whether the mitigations actually mitigate the attacks.
 1. Whether the costs of the mitigations are worth the benefits.
 1. Probably other things.